PushkarJ/pushkarj.github.io/index.md

 # About

 Pushkar Joglekar is a _Sr.
 Security Engineer_ currently working at [VMware Tanzu](https://tanzu.vmware.com/tanzu/) with the goal to "Make _Kubernetes_ Secure For All".
-He is a [CNCF Security - TAG](#cncf-cloud-native-computing-foundation) Tech Lead and leads the [Kubernetes SIG Security Tooling](#kubernetes) Sub-Project.
+He wears multiple hats in the community as a [CNCF Security - TAG](#cncf-cloud-native-computing-foundation) Tech Lead, Associate [Security Response Committee](https://github.com/kubernetes/committee-security-response#security-response-committee-src) Member and leads the [Kubernetes SIG Security Tooling](#kubernetes) Sub-Project.

 During the last few years, he feels incredibly fortunate to have written the security chapters in Nigel Poulton’s [“The Kubernetes Book”](#publications) which he looks forward to updating every year.
 Prior to this current role, he worked on securing massive Kubernetes deployments at [Visa](https://usa.visa.com) (end user), playing a dual role of a security architect and engineer.
 He is also the co-creator of award winning container runtime security tool: [MASHUP](#awards)